ukBaz/ukBaz.github.io/source/reference/bluetooth_overview/index.rst

 Bad Information
 ===============

-Many tutorials on the internet are done with command-line that have been deprecated, such as hcitool and hcidump.
+Many tutorials on the internet are done with command-line tools that have been deprecated, such as hcitool and hcidump.
 If you see tutorials using the `HCI (Host Controller Interface)
 <https://en.wikipedia.org/wiki/List_of_Bluetooth_protocols#HCI>`_ socket